keboola/website/_product/product.md

     case.
 Solve the use case at hand, but have the flexibility to use the results and pipes in other use cases and workflows.
   list:
   - descleft: "<strong>Procurement</strong>.
-Once you buy you have access to all the tools in the platform.
+You get access to all the tools Keboola has to offer the moment you purchase.
 No need for additional security or procurement permissions.
-      New use case doesn’t mean new round of IT/Security/Procurement talks and weeks spent."
+A new use case doesn’t have mean spending weeks on a whole new set of rounds of IT/Security/Procurement talks."
-    descright: "<strong>Flexible environment</strong>.
-Us the tools you know from desktop environment in cloud with the professional support just one click away and the knowledge of thousands of users empowering our machine learning and helping you with mundane tasks."
+    descright: "<strong>Promise</strong>.
+Used by banks and auditors, completely secure, GDPR compliant.
+We believe so firmly that Keboola is the best that we've set up our system so that if you're ever unsatisfied, you can leave anytime with no hassle.
+With us, there isn't any vendor lock; we only keep your business if you're happy. "
 - template: review
   block: review
   list: